 - Be curious and probe.
 Ask many questions.
 Don’t just ask once; give others several opportunities to give you feedback on several levels and subjects.
 Ask for examples and ways to improve.
 It can be helpful to ask about specific situations — for example, what could you have done better in a particular meeting?
 By being curious and asking many questions, you’ll increase the chances that people will be comfortable sharing their opinion with you.

-- Don’t judge.Whether it’s a compliment or point of improvement, try not to judge or get defensive if you don’t understand or recognize it.
-First thank the other for being honest and taking the time to share their opinion, and if you don’t understand what they mean: try point 3.
-If you show others that you truly value their opinion and that you won’t react poorly to negative feedback it will increase the chance that they continue to be honest with you.
+- Don’t judge.Whether it’s a compliment or a point of improvement, try not to judge or get defensive if you don’t understand or recognize it.
+First, thank the other for being honest and taking the time to share their opinion, and if you don’t understand what they mean: try point 3.
+If you show others that you truly value their opinion and that you won’t react badly to negative feedback, it will increase the chance that they’ll continue to be honest with you.

-- Write feedback down.By doing this you tackle two things, it shows the other that you take the feedbak serious and intent to act on it (instead of just asking because it’s polite) and you also provide the other with some extra time to think of their feedback and examples (this is especially useful when you ask for feedback on-the-spot).
-They might come up with a second – very useful – point because they had some time to ponder over your feedback question.
+- Write it down.By doing this, you’ll tackle two things, it shows the other that you take their feedback seriously and intend to act on it (instead of just asking because it’s polite) and you also provide the other with some extra time to consider other feedback and examples (this is especially useful when you ask for feedback on-the-spot).
+They might come up with a second – even more useful – point because they had some time to ponder your feedback question.

 Finally, it’s important to remember that feedback is not always an accurate reflection of who you are.
 But it is always an accurate reflection of how you’re perceived.
 And knowing how you’re perceived is vital if you want to improve your performance and increase your influence.